 This is the bottom line:

 The cloud offers different service models and solutions.
+There are cloud services for every pocket and needs.
 We’re sure you’ll find no problem in finding a solution that’s right for you.

 Frequently Asked Questions